SFCDecomp: Multicriteria Optimized Tool Path Planning in 3D Printing using Space-Filling Curve Based Domain Decomposition: Mechanical Testing

 \subsection{Experimental Design and Fabrication}

 We created tensile specimens shaped as a rectangular cuboid with a hole in the center (Figure \ref{fig:mechtest}a).
+The layers were stacked along the $z$-axis and the tensile test was conducted with the load applied along the $x$-axis (Figure \ref{fig:mechtest}c).
+Ideally, the tensile load should be applied along the layer stacking direction to directly investigate the effect of different interlayer edge overlap patterns on interlayer adhesion.
+But due to the limitation in equipment and material, a specimen with a large enough geometry to include enough subdomains was not feasible.
+Hence a flat rectangular cuboid specimen was implemented.
 For uniform placement on the print platform, the first layer for all samples was printed using the same zigzag design at 0.2 mm height.
 The specimens had 19 layers at 0.2 mm height on the base layer.
-We used a polylactic acid (PLA) filament with 1.75 mm diameter in a desktop fused filament fabrication (FFF) device with a nozzle of 0.4 mm in diameter (from MatterHackers Inc., USA).
+We used a polylactic acid (PLA) filament with 1.75 mm diameter in a Cartesian desktop fused filament fabrication (FFF) device with a nozzle of 0.4 mm in diameter (from MatterHackers Inc., USA).
 We measured tensile mechanical properties using a universal tensile testing machine (INSTRON 600DX) along with an extensometer (Epsilon 3542-0200-50-ST) of 2'' gauge length and a load cell rated for 1000 lbs.
 We performed the tests with a constant strain rate of 0.8 mm/minute.

 Printing many orthogonal line segments with 90$^\circ$ turns (with extrusion width of 0.4 mm) caused several holes to appear at intersections of multiple extrusion corners.
 Hence we extruded 10\% more material near a 90$^\circ$ turn so as to reduce the size and number of these holes.
 We fabricated the specimens at a hot-end temperature of 200$^\circ$C, print-bed temperature of 45$^\circ$C, and extrusion speed of 30 mm/s and acceleration limit of 500 m/s$^2$.
 We tested six samples each with maximum (Max) and minimum (Min) edge overlaps across adjacent layers.
 We repeated two distinct pairs of print patterns for adjacent layers that satisfied the criteria for maximum and minimum edge overlaps.